expede/varsig/README.md

 # Safety

-Data that has already been parsed to an in-memory IPLD representation can be canonically encoded trivially: it has already been through a [parser / validator][Parse Don't Validate].
+Data already parsed to an in-memory IPLD representation can be canonically encoded trivially: it has already been through a [parser / validator][Parse Don't Validate].

 Data purporting to conform to an IPLD encoding (such as [DAG-JSON]) MUST be validated prior to signature verification.
 This MAY be as simple as round-trip decoding/encoding the JSON and checking that the hash matches.
-A validation error MUST be signalled if it does not match.
+A validation error MUST be signaled if it does not match.

 > Implementers may provide an opt-in for systems where round-trip determinism is a desireable [sic] feature and backward compatibility with old, non-strict data is unnecessary.
 >